 Veterans who sustain service-connected disabilities may be eligible for disability benefits from the U.S. Department of Veterans Affairs (VA).
 Various disabilities qualify for benefits, from knee and back problems to hearing loss and loss of limb.

 VA disability benefits is a major source of financial help for veterans in New Orleans and nationwide.
 In fact, over 3.5 million veterans receive monthly disability benefits each month, according to the Congressional Budget Office (CBO).

 In this guide, we provide a basic overview of veterans disability and the process of applying for benefits.
 Before you begin, note that the application process can be daunting and challenging, and denials are not uncommon.

-The first step to getting VA disability benefits is identifying the type of benefits for which you qualify.
-Our va disability attorneys will evaluate your disability and other criteria to match you to the proper disability benefits program.
+The first step to getting veterans disability benefits is identifying the type of benefits for which you qualify.
+Our New Orleans VA disability attorneys will evaluate your disability and other criteria to match you to the proper disability benefits program.
 Three common VA disability programs are:

 An income-based, tax-free monthly benefit the VA pays to surviving spouses, children, or parents of service members who died while on active duty, during training, or who died from service-connected disabilities.